stefan-b-jakobsson/x16-smc-bootloader/README.md

 The reason for this is explained in the SMC reset process below.

-## SMC Reset Process and Starting the Bootloader Recocvery Update
+## SMC Reset Process and Starting the Bootloader Recovery Update

 The SMC is reset when first connecting it to power or when the reset pin (#10) is grounded.
 On reset, execution always starts from the reset